Joseeptessele/linuxtips-ecs-cluster-fargate/README.md

-## Lecture 2: ECS + EC2
+## Lecture 5: ECS Cluster + Fargate
-On this lesson we created and configured an ECS cluster with auto scale group, capacity providers and EC2 instances.
+On this lesson we created and configured an ECS cluster of Fargate with auto scale group and capacity providers

 ## What I have learned
-* What capacity providers are and how they work
+* How to configure capacity provider to create Fargate Tasks of type Fargate or Fargate Spot
 * Difference between ECS+Fargate and ECS+EC2 and how to choose the best option

 ## Requirements